Michael Abbott, Missouri Department of Natural Resources

 Wendy worked with the Missouri Department of Natural Resources’ Air Pollution Control Program for 11 years.
 She has extensive experience with State Implementation Plan and air regulatory development and air emissions and data analysis.
 Since joining GeoEngineers in the fall of 2015, she has provided support on multiple new source review, operating permit and emission inventory projects.

 Roger Walker JD, LL.M, REGFORM, RAWalker & Associates LLC

-Roger has a private legal practice that focuses on permitting, compliance, and enforcement, but spends most of his time managing REGFORM, a business association in MO that works on numerous regulatory matters.
-In his spare time, he helped organize today’s MECC and teaches a class at St. Louis Univ.
+Roger has a private legal practice focusing on permitting, compliance, and enforcement, but spends most of his time managing REGFORM, a business association in MO that works on numerous regulatory matters.
 He has a JD from UMKC and LLM from Lewis & Clark School of Law.

 Phil Walsack, Burns & McDonnell